EPCCed/Intro-to-HPC/content/Week5_Case_Studies/Exploring_Galaxies.md

 Notice that using the dynamic unstructured mesh technique to divide the simulated space amongst the processes means that most of the calculations are local.
 What does that mean?
 It means that a large number of the messages exchanged through the MPI all-to-all function have zero entries i.e. the MPI processes don’t really need to talk to each other.
 This is an area which could be made more efficient.

 Recall what you have learned about the effect of bandwidth and latency on the speed of supercomputers.
 What do you think that means for the code performance?
 Why does it become an issue in simulations with more than 10,000 MPI processes?
 Do you have any ideas how to fix this?

-Share and discuss your ideas in the comment section!

 © 2015 The Illustris Collaboration, EPCC at The University of Edinburgh